polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

 ![google domains](/docs/walkthroughs/aws/img/google-domains-cname.png)

-Wait 5 to 10 mins and then go to the Argocd domain URL that you specified in the interactive prompt
+Open the domain name you've assigned for ArgoCD in your browser to see the Argo Login page.

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-0.png)

-You should now see a login page for ArgoCD, you will need the username is `admin` and the password which is the value of the `ARGOCD_ADMIN_PASSWORD` in the `.env` located in your CNDI project folder
+To log in, use the username `admin` and the password which is the value of the `ARGOCD_ADMIN_PASSWORD` in the `.env` located in your CNDI project folder

 ![.env file](/docs/walkthroughs/aws/img/argocd-admin-password.png)

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-1.png)

-Notice that the cluster_manifests in the GitHub repository matches config in the Argocd UI
+Notice that the `cluster_manifests` in the GitHub repository matches config in the ArgoCD UI

 ```shell
 └── 📁 cndi